vvv-school/-tutorial_gazebo-simple-model/README.md

 ~~~
 gazebo
 ~~~
-In the list of models in the panel on the left, you can find the
+In the list of models in the panel on the left, you can find the `simple_object` model, drag it in the GUI to spawn an instance of it in the simulation.

 ### Spawn from a world file
-You can also run directly a simulation from a world fine that contains all the models that needs to be simulated, by running gazebo from the terminal followed by the name of the world file:
+You can also run directly a simulation from a world file that contains all the models that needs to be simulated, by running gazebo from the terminal followed by the name of the world file:
 ~~~
 gazebo simple_object_world.sdf